IQSS/dataverse/doc/sphinx-guides/source/developers/making-library-releases.rst

         What is the new development version for "SWORD v2 Common Server Library (forked)"? (sword2-server) 2.0.1-SNAPSHOT: :
         [INFO] 8/17 prepare:rewrite-poms-for-release

+Note that a commit or two will be made and pushed but if you do a ``git status`` you will see that locally you are behind by that number of commits.
+To fix this, you can just do a ``git pull``.

 It can take some time for the jar to be visible on Maven Central.
 You can start by looking on the repo1 server, like this: https://repo1.maven.org/maven2/io/gdcc/sword2-server/2.0.0/

 Don't bother putting the new version in a pom.xml until you see it on repo1.